rdamarapati/pushpop/README.md

 $ bundle exec rake jobs:run
 ```

-Pushover uses [Clockwork](https://github.com/tomykaira/clockwork) to schedule jobs.
+Pushpop uses [Clockwork](https://github.com/tomykaira/clockwork) to schedule jobs.
 Clockwork creates a lightweight, long-running Ruby process that does work at configurable intervals.
 It doesn't install anything into cron,
 and there's no confusing cron syntax required.
 It will run anywhere a Ruby app can, Heroku included.

 This rake task starts a Clockwork scheduler that will run indefinitely until it is killed.
 It runs each job at the times specified in the Pushfile.